CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

     See :ref:`autodoc_usage` for further instructions on how the source code must be set up.

+    .. rst:directive:option:: noautogenerics

+        Do not generate a :rst:dir:`vhdl:autogenerics` directive as part of generating the automatic documentation for the entity.

     .. rst:directive:option:: noautoports

         Do not generate a :rst:dir:`vhdl:autoentity` directive as part of